How to Ease your Muscle Soreness

 There is no 100% effective treatment of DOMS.
 There are some things you can do to help relieve the symptoms of your muscle soreness and some things will help individuals more than others.
 DOMS doesn’t usually require you to see a doctor but if you are feeling increasingly unwell or the pain becomes severe then it’s wise to seek medical advice.

 Here are some things that can help prevent muscle soreness and may relieve symptoms a little afterward:

 Eating fresh and nutritious food is essential in helping your body recover after a workout (and just in general life!)
-Eat at least two hours after a workout (preferably as soon as possible) to give yourself enough time to efficiently absorb the nutrients that are necessary to for your body after a workout.
+Eat at least two hours after a workout (preferably as soon as possible) to give yourself enough time to efficiently absorb the nutrients that are necessary for your body after a workout.
 Protein is particularly good in aiding muscle repair and recovery.
-A great post-workout meal is a quinoa with chicken and vegetables as it provides you with a good combination of carbohydrates and protein.
+A great post-workout meal is quinoa with chicken and vegetables as it provides you with a good combination of carbohydrates and protein.

 The last thing you want to think about when you’re achy and sore is to do more exercise but sitting on the sofa all day won’t help you feel any better.
 Try and get outside for a walk or take part in a yoga class this will help prevent your muscles from getting stiffer and might also take your mind off it.

 Foam rolling will help you relieve muscle tension and soreness in your muscles.
 It’s best to grab a foam roller after you workout.
 It won’t necessarily be a pleasant feeling because you are giving yourself a deep tissue massage and helping to move inflammatory fluids from your muscles as well as aiding the removal of sore and tight spots.